Fashion icon

-A fashion icon or fashion leader is a influential person who introduces new styles which spread throughout fashion culture and become part of fashion.
+A fashion icon or fashion leader is an influential person who introduces new styles which spread throughout fashion culture and become part of fashion.
 They initiate a new style which others may follow.
 They may be famous personalities such as political leaders, celebrities, or sports personalities.
-For example, during the 1960s, Jackie Kennedy was a great fashion icon for American women, and her style became a sign of wealth, power, and distinction; and her famous Pink Chanel suit is one of the most referenced and revisited of all of her items of clothing.
+For example, during the 1960s, Jacqueline Kennedy Onassis was a great fashion icon for American women, and her style became a sign of wealth, power, and distinction; and her famous Pink Chanel suit is one of the most referenced and revisited of all of her items of clothing.
 Twiggy was an It girl, she was a teenaged model and fashion icon of Swinging Sixties.

 Fashion leaders

 "Fashion leaders" are an older term replaced in the second half of the 20th century.
 Fashion leaders were important people of higher hierarchy and society such as royalty, aristocrats and their wives and mistresses.